LeqsNaN/SKAIG-ERC/README.md

 For COSMIC style training, the command is:
 `python cosmic_style_train.py -index 1 --edge_mapping --shuffle --beta --root_weight --use_gpu -dataset_name 'meld' -batch_size 8 -sent_dim 200 -ff_dim 200 -heads 4 -dropout 0.5 -num_layers 2 -edge_dim 200 -hop 3 -seed 7 -lr 1e-4 -l2 3e-4`

+## TRMSM
+The model is inserted into `MentalModel`, which can be activated by `-choice 'tr'` in *gnn_train.py*.
+Additionally, the hyper-params for it is started with 'tr_'.
+The command for TRMSM: `Pending`.